 (a) Chemical substance and significant new uses subject to reporting.
-(1) The chemical substance identified as amides, tallow, N,N-bis(2-hydroxypropyl) (PMN P-17-382; CAS No. 1454803-04-3) is subject to reporting under this section for the
+(1) The chemical substance identified as 9-Octadecenoic acid (Z)-, compd. with N-cyclohexylcyclohexanamine (1:1)(PMN P-16-538; CAS No. 22256-719) is subject to reporting under this section for the significant new uses described in paragraph (a)(2) of this section.